 It is a matter of historical record that Australian government and military planners were deeply worried about the prospect of a Japanese invasion and extensive plans and “defense schemes” were devised to defend Australia in the event of large areas of the mainland being occupied by the Japanese.
 It is known that part of these plans involved pre-positioning stockpiles of civil relief materials and food for use by civilians and military personnel caught in areas of the Australian Mainland overrun by the enemy.

 Australian Intelligence had received reports from Chinese and US sources, which seemed to confirm our government’s worst fears.
-The Curtin government openly admitted its concerns to its citizens and implemented a massive Alejandro Villanueva Authentic Jersey civil defence program.
+The Curtin government openly admitted its concerns to its citizens and implemented a massive civil defense program.
 This was accompanied by public announcements about the Japanese threat as evidenced by official posters, pamphlets and radio recordings that exist at the Australian War Memorial in Canberra.

 It’s Fight, Work or Perish!